Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 If you encounter the code or binaries anywhere other than:

 - [https://github.com/Marco-Scherzer](https://github.com/Marco-Scherzer)
-- The same repository archived in the Wayback Machine (pre‑publication archiving)
+- Wayback Machine (pre‑publication archiving of this repository's content and URLs)
+- https://archive.today/ and https://archive.ph/ (pre‑publication archiving of this repository's content and URLs)

 then it constitutes **abuse, a scam, and theft of law‑protected intellectual property**.